-You worked in migrant communities and amongst refugee populations to provide greater access to education, health care and food support, during the pandemic.
-In a stroke of ingenuity, you also helped train and employ migrant sewers to make thousands of the very masks our team distributed to protect vulnerable communities from the virus.
+You worked in migrant communities and amongst refugee populations to provide greater access to education, vocational training, health care and food support as more people were affected by an economic downturn and increased conflict in bordering Myanmar.
+You also helped train and employ migrant sewers to make thousands of feminine hygiene kits and masks our team distributed across Southeast Asia.

 ...migrants received food, health and financial assistance.

 “...my parents had many debts and ran away because they did not have money to pay them back.
 Now I am under Partner’s care.
 I am happy here and I do not have to worry about food.”~ Moo K’thay Wah (9), Thailand

 ...masks for COVID-19 prevention were produced by women trained and employed through our sewing project.

 “Daa and Tree from the Partners have been training me.
 I can make clothes, skirts, long sarongs, hats, and different bags.
 I am happy to learn how to sew.
 I always wanted to learn, but I did not have a chance until now.
 I can also do basic sewing training for whoever wants to learn.”~ Wan (38), Thailand.

 “I felt very happy when my teacher told me that he would contact the K-GED program to see if I could study there.
 I believe this program will change my future, help me reach my goals, and fulfill my dreams to serve my people in the future.”~ Naw Thaw Thaw Kyi (22), Thailand